jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 </div>

 Hoover has had a bike lane since at least 2007.
-28th crosses Hoover as a disjointed dogleg intersection.
+28th crosses Hoover as a disjointed dog-leg intersection.
 Here's the view from the other side.

 <div>
   <img class='fullscreen-article-image'